thinkGeist/CPSC418/README.md

 - On success, program will wait for a client to connect
 - On failure, program will output error message and kill the server
-- Can also debug by including “debug” as a 2nd argument Creating a Client connection: Call from command line “java Client <hostname> <port>
+- Can also debug by including “debug” as a 2nd argument Creating a Client connection: Call from command line “java Client <hostname> <port>"
 - On success, program will connect to given server, and output success message to screen
 - If unsuccessful client will report and error and no connection will be established
 - Can also debug by including “debug” as a 2nd argument Sending a file: Once Client is running and connected, follow steps provided in terminal for successful file transfer
 - On success, file will be transferred and saved on the server
 - If unsuccessful client will receive the error and connection will be closed.

-Tested on Windows and Undergraduate Linux CPSC Server
+## Tested on Windows and Undergraduate Linux CPSC Server
 ## To-Do
 Implementation is complete, no to-do’s.
 ## Bugs